Justified Representation in Approval-Based Committee Voting: Introduction

 \section{Introduction}

-Aggregation of preferences is a central problem in the field of social choice, and has received a considerable amount of attention from the artificial intelligence research community \cite<see \eg>{Coni10a}.
-While the most-studied scenario is that of selecting a single candidate out of many, it is often the case that one needs to select a fixed-size {\em set of winners (committee)}: this includes domains such as parliamentary elections, the hiring of faculty members, or (automated) agents deciding on a set of plans~\cite{ELS11a,LMM07a,DOS14a}.
-The study of algorithmic complexity of voting rules that output committees is an active research direction \cite<see \eg>{LMM07a,PSZ08a,MPRZ08a,CKM10a,bou-lu:c:chamberlin-courant,BSU13a,SFS13a,cor-gal-spa:c:sp-width,sko-yu-fal:c:mwsc}.
+The aggregation of preferences is a central problem in the field of social choice.
+While the most-studied scenario is that of selecting a single candidate out of many, it is often the case that one needs to select a fixed-size {\em set of winners (committee)}: this includes domains such as parliamentary elections, the hiring of faculty members, or (automated) agents deciding on a set of plans~\citep{LMM07a,DOS14a,EFSS14a,ELS11a,SFL15}.
+The study of algorithmic complexity of voting rules that output committees is an active research direction \citep{PSZ08a,MPRZ08b,CKM10a,LuBo11d,cor-gal-spa:c:sp-width,BSU13a,SFS13a,sko-yu-fal:c:mwsc}.